xavier-cr1/clickup-mcp-server/README.md

 ## Disclaimer

-Disclaimer: This software makes use of third-party APIs and may reference trademarks or brands owned by third parties.
+This software makes use of third-party APIs and may reference trademarks or brands owned by third parties.
 The use of such APIs or references does not imply any affiliation with or endorsement by the respective companies.
 All trademarks and brand names are the property of their respective owners.
 This project is an independent